 The final key stage of this process is optimization.
 Cross-referencing all the data monitored with the industry knowledge bases enables energy efficiency projects to be identified and evaluated.
 Modelling methods, integrating industry skills and the power of optimization algorithms can be added to this to produce simulations so that potential savings can be quantified.

 Some tangible examples of optimization:

-Targets: The customer’s first challenge was to digitize and improve the factory’s energy management.
-Another issue was to propose a new sequencing for the compressors enabling the demand for compressed air to be maintained whilst minimizing consumption and so optimizing costs.
+The customer’s first challenge was to digitize and improve the factory’s energy management.
+Another issue was to propose anew sequencing for the compressors enabling the demand for compressed air to be maintained whilst minimizing consumption and so optimizing costs.

-Actions: Thanks to the METRON-EVA® factory solution, the teams changed the sequencing to real time so as to reduce costs whilst maintaining the same production volume.
+Thanks to the METRON solution, the teams changed the sequencing to real time so as to reduce costs whilst remaining the same production volume.

 Range of services provided:

 - Sequencing and optimizing the compressed air system,